 Lynn A. Drake, MD is a world-renown expert and lecturer on hair loss who provides additional consultation.

-For Mass General referring physicians, please refer through the EPIC system under Ambulatory Referral to MGH Dermatology --> Hair Loss Clinic.For referring physicians outside of Mass General, please call 617-726-2914 , Press 1 and ask for the Hair Loss Clinic coordinator.
+For Mass General referring physicians, please refer through the EPIC system under Ambulatory Referral to MGH Dermatology --> Hair Loss Clinic.For referring physicians outside of Mass General, please call 617-726-2914 , Press 1.

 Platelet Rich Plasma therapy (PRP) is a restorative treatment that uses plasma from your own blood to stimulate re-growth of your hair.
 PRP therapy stimulates the body’s inactive hair follicles to re-grow healthier, thicker hair and aids in the body’s natural healing process.
 Performed in our office, PRP is a simple, non-surgical treatment that takes less than hour per treatment.

 PRP has proven effective for common non-scarring forms of hair loss, which are also known as:

 PRP is unlikely to be effective for the following hair loss conditions:

 PRP has been used for its wound healing properties in several medical specialties for more than 20 years, and has been used since 2004 for hair loss treatments.
 The procedure is well tolerated by patients and overall very safe.
 More recently, studies have shown proven positive results for PRP as an effective treatment for female and male pattern hair loss.